vikobi/Java-mySQL-demo/Solutions-EKS.md

 **Configure access credentials in Jenkins**

 Before the pipeline can run, you will have to configure following in Jenkins:
+- install aws-cli inside Jenkins container
+- install kubectl inside Jenkins container
-- ECR credentials that Jenkins will use to push images
+- Create Jenkins credentials for ECR that Jenkins will use to push images
-- AWS & K8s credentials that Jenkins will use to access the EKS cluster
+- Create Jenkins credentials for AWS that Jenkins will use to access the EKS cluster
-- Secret data as Jenkins credentials with Kind: _"secret text"_ and credential ids: _"db_user"_, _"db_pass"_, _"db_name"_, _"db_root_pass"_ that Jenkins will use to set secret data values
+- Create Secret data as Jenkins credentials with Kind: _"secret text"_ and credential ids: _"db_user"_, _"db_pass"_, _"db_name"_, _"db_root_pass"_ that Jenkins will use to set secret data values

 _You learn how to do this in the K8s on AWS module_